8 great LGBTQ+ horror films to watch

 The movie is about a vampire, Miriam, and her desperate need for companionship.
 She first finds it in eighteenth-century cellist John (played by the iconic David Bowie), but then later she seduces 1980s gerontologist Sarah (the equally iconic Susan Sarandon).
 It’s riveting to watch the women’s dynamic play out throughout the film, even if things don’t end well between them.

-The Hunger is available to stream on Amazon Prime Video.
+The Hunger is currently available to stream on Amazon Prime Video.

 Jennifer’s Body (2009)